The engine that powers sustainable organisations

 The proposed legislation is especially important to US companies, who were hoping for an exemption orchestrated by the US Chamber of Commerce to the EU.
 It’s not just US companies, though.
 Some 28,000 foreign subsidiaries operating in Europe are subject to EU’s ESG rules, if the proposed passes through parliament.

 The European operations of big brands such as McDonald’s and Starbucks would have to provide the same sustainability-related disclosures as required for European firms.
-The move comes as part of the EU’s Corporate Sustainability Reporting Directive (CSRD) - a package of sustainability-related disclosures that aim to enhance transparency and corporate responsibility.
+The move comes as part of the EU’s Corporate Sustainability Reporting Directive (CSRD).
+Which is a package of sustainability-related disclosures that aim to enhance transparency and corporate responsibility.

 Regardless of the outcome of the proposal, foreign operations in the EU should be prepared to receive more requests for ESG information from external parties and increasingly strict compliance standards.